MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-security-center/wdsc-customize-contact-information.md

 ![](images/security-center-custom-notif.png)

-Users can click on the displayed information to easily initiate a support request:
+Users can click on the displayed information to initiate a support request:
 - Clicking **Call** or the phone number will open Skype to start a call to the displayed number
 - Clicking **Email** or the email address will create a new email in the machine's default email app address to the displayed email
 - Clicking **Help portal** or the website URL will open the machine's default web browser and go to the displayed address

+## Requirements

+You must have Windows 10, version 1709 (the Fall Creators Update).
+The ADMX/ADML template files for earlier versions of Windows do not include these Group Policy settings.

 ## Use Group Policy to enable and customize contact information